NicolajHMNielsen/NicolajHMNielsen.github.io/docs/projects.markdown

-> [Hawkes Processes](projects/cornell/slides_hawkess_processes.pdf) - a presentation on properties of Hawkes Processes and how they can be used to model micronoise structure.
+> [Hawkes Processes](projects/cornell/slides_hawkess_processes.pdf) - a presentation on the properties of Hawkes Processes and how they can be used to model micronoise structure.
 Kudos to Dean Markwick for an amazing and intuitive [blog](https://dm13450.github.io/2022/05/11/modelling-microstructure-noise-using-hawkes-processes.html) on the topic.

 > [UBS Trading Insights: An Analysis of Daily and Intraday Trading Activities](projects/cornell/fin_stat_projects/ORIE5640_project_2.pdf) - an analysis during the UBS-CS merger to understand trading activities during the acquisition.
-We GARCH-type models on daily price dynamics and conduct analysis on 5-min intra day volumes.
+We use GARCH-type models on daily price dynamics and analyze 5-min intraday volumes.
 <div style="display: flex;">
     <figure style="flex: 1; padding: 10px; text-align: center;">
         <img src="projects/cornell/fin_stat_projects/min5_vs_log_volume.png" style="max-width: 100%; max-height: 300px;">